hczhcz/mese-next/README.md

 MESE (Management and Economics Simulation Exercise) is a business simulator which students create virtual companies, sell products, and compete in their companies' MPI (MESE Performance Index).
 The simulation is period-based.
 In each period, a virtual company will receive their reports and do five decisions: Price of their products, production in the next period, marketing investment, capital investment, and R&D investment.

-MESE was created in 1980s.
-It is widely used by JA (Junior Achievement) in its course *JA Economics* to teach students knowledge of company management and economic environment.
+MESE was created in the 1980s.
+It was widely used by JA (Junior Achievement) in its course *JA Economics* to teach students knowledge of company management and economic environment.
 There is also a web-based MESE variant called [JA Titan](http://titan.ja.org/).
-Unfortunately, the use of MESE / JA Titan is discontinued in 2013.
+Unfortunately, the use of MESE / JA Titan was discontinued in 2013.

 MESE-Next
 ---

 MESE-Next is a fan-made MESE variant.
-It is not an equivalent of MESE, but an online game based on a similar mathematical model to MESE.
+It is not a strictly equivalent of MESE, but an online game based on a similar mathematical model to MESE.
 Players can sign up on a MESE-Next Server and compete with other players on the Internet.
 MESE-Next is created by [hczhcz](https://github.com/hczhcz) as a replacement of IMese (Internet-based MESE Platform).

 ### Difference between MESE-Next and MESE